itscodenation/curriculum-15-16/units/13-javascript2_1/sessions/4-array/assessments/exit_ticket.md

-Why do you think you often find loops and arrays interacting with eachother?
+Why do you think you often find loops and arrays interacting with each other?
 How do they work together?